majovanilla/personal-projects/README.md

 ### [Members Only App Repo](https://github.com/majovanilla/Members-Only)
 [Live Version]( https://fierce-waters-99113.herokuapp.com/)

-This project is a basic version of a blog where we played with the login to show or hide some features to the users.
+This project is a basic version of a blog where we played with authentication to show or hide some features to the users.
 The functionalities are: sign up, login, and creating posts.
 All users and visitors can see the posts, but only logged in users can see the author.
 The app uses the bcrypt gem for authentication, which is made from scratch.
 It also stores cookies to remember the logged in users.
-This project was one of the firsts I created using RoR and was a challenge, especially building the authentication process.
+This project was one of the first I created using RoR and was a challenge, especially building the authentication process.

 ### [Blog Project Repo](https://github.com/majovanilla/static-page)

 Project based on the Michael Hartls' Rails Tutorial.
 This was the first complete RoR project that I built.
 Over time I've improved the backend and the frontend.
-I enjoyed and was challenged by this project, being my first attempt at Rails.
+I enjoyed working on it and was challenged by this project, being my first attempt at Rails.

-## Javsscript Projects
+## JavaScript Projects

 ### [Weather app Repo](https://github.com/majovanilla/weather-app)
 [Live Version](https://majovanilla.github.io/weather-app/)